-If you are on an unsupported operating system version, ensure that you first upgrade to a supported verison of the operating system.
+If you are on an unsupported operating system version, ensure that you first upgrade to a supported version of the operating system.
 Also, upgrades between major operating system versions are not supported, for example, from RHEL 6 to RHEL 7.
-If you plan to move between major operating system versions, you need to reinstall the product.
+If you plan to upgrade from one major operating system version to another, you need to reinstall the product.
 For supported operating system versions, see the Veritas InfoScale Release Notes.

-Table 9-1 lists the supported upgrade paths for upgrades on RHEL and Oracle Linux.
+Table 9-1 lists the supported upgrade paths for upgrades on RHEL, Oracle Linux, and SELS.